Bernard Ruiz-Picasso

 Bernard Ruiz-Picasso (born 3 September 1959) is a businessman and art collector.
 He is the grandson of Pablo Picasso and the son of Paul and Christine Ruiz-Picasso.
 He curates international exhibitions dedicated to Pablo Picasso.

 Biography

-Bernard Ruiz-Picasso is the son of Pablo Ruiz Picasso/Paul Ruiz-Picasso/Paulo Picasso, the first child of Pablo Picasso and his legitimate wife Olga Khokhlova, and is therefore the only "legitimate heir" of his grandfather's works, according to the legal system in place before 2002, together with his half-sister Marina Picasso.
+Bernard Ruiz-Picasso is the son of Paul Joseph Ruiz-Picasso/Paulo Picasso, the first child of Pablo Picasso and his wife Olga Khokhlova, and is therefore the only "legitimate heir" of his grandfather's works, according to the legal system in place before 2002, together with his half-sister Marina Picasso.
 As such he is considered to be the person with the most important collection of Picasso's works.
 He organised his first exhibition, presenting seventy paintings from his collections, in 2000 at the Kunstforum in Vienna, Austria.

 Personal life

 He is married to the art dealer and gallery owner Almine Rech, with whom he founded in 2002 the Fundación Almine y Bernard Ruiz-Picasso para el Arte, which promotes contemporary art.

 He lives in Monaco.
 With his wife, he has developed a collection of contemporary art.